 In Georgia, you are eligible to join if you live in any of the Georgia counties listed below.
 You are eligible for all the benefits of membership at Five Star Credit Union.

 Glynn (also includes those who live, work, worship, volunteers or attends school in the county)

 To apply for membership, visit or call a branch near you.
 If none of those above counties applies to you, you can also join if you are employed by one of our Special Employer Groups (SEGs) that are eligible to be members.
 We also have a large list of member groups that you can view.
 Click to view a list of Eligible Employers.

 You are also eligible to join if you are a qualified family member or live in the same house as a current member.
 We are always expanding our field of membership.
 If you wish to join please contact us and we will help you determine if you can become a member of the Five Star family.

-For parents opening an account for their child or grandchild, please bring the adult’s photo ID and both adult and child’s social security cards.
+For parents opening an account for a child or grandchild, please bring the adult’s photo ID and the adult and child’s social security cards.

 If one or both of these are not available, there are alternate forms of ID that are legally acceptable.
 Please call us at 888-619-1711 (option 5 for member services) for more information on alternate identification that can be used.